COVID-19 Emergency Protect Our Small Businesses Act of 2021

 On March 9, 2021, Governor Cuomo signed into law the COVID-19 Emergency Protect Our Small Businesses Act of 2021 (L. 2021, c.
 73; “Act”).
-The Act provides immediate relief to respondents and defendants in commercial eviction proceedings and certain commercial foreclosure actions in New York State, including, among other things:
+The Act was recently extended through August 31, 2021 (L. 2021, c.
+104) and continues to provide relief to respondents and defendants in commercial eviction proceedings and certain commercial foreclosure actions in New York State, including, among other things:

 - Publishing a form “Hardship Declarations” to be used by tenant-respondents in certain commercial eviction matters (“Covered Commercial Eviction Proceedings”) and defendant-mortgagors in Covered Commercial Foreclosure Actions in reporting financial hardship during or due to the COVID-19 pandemic.

-- “Covered Commercial Foreclosure Actions” are commercial foreclosures involving a mortgagor which owns ten or fewer commercial units (whether directly or indirectly) and is a business resident in New York, independently owned and operated, not dominant in its field, and employing fifty or fewer persons.
+- “Covered Commercial Foreclosure Actions” are commercial foreclosures involving a mortgagor which owns ten or fewer commercial units (whether directly or indirectly) and is a business resident in New York, independently owned and operated, not dominant in its field, and employing one hundred or fewer persons OR the commercial business employs 500 or fewer persons and was closed to in-person operations for two or more weeks between May 15, 2020 and May 1, 2021 due to an executive order or department of health directive.

-- “Covered Commercial Eviction Proceedings” are evictions involving a commercial tenant which is a resident of New York State, is independently owned and operated, employs fifty or fewer persons, and is not “dominant” in its field.
+- “Covered Commercial Eviction Proceedings” are evictions involving a commercial tenant which is a resident of New York State, is independently owned and operated, is not “dominant” in its field, and employs one hundred or fewer persons OR the commercial business employs 500 or fewer persons and was closed to in-person operations for two or more weeks between May 15, 2020 and May 1, 2021 due to an executive order or department of health directive.

-- The COVID-19 Emergency Protect Our Small Bussinesses Act of 2021
+- The COVID-19 Emergency Protect Our Small Businesses Act of 2021

-- Memorandum of Chief Administrative Judge Lawrence K. Marks (addressing commericial eviction proceedings), dated March 15, 2021.
+- Memorandum of Chief Administrative Judge Lawrence K. Marks (addressing commercial eviction proceedings), dated May 24, 2021

-- Memorandum of Chief Administrative Judge Lawrence K. Marks (addressing commercial foreclosure actions), dated March 15, 2021.
+- Memorandum of Chief Administrative Judge Lawrence K. Marks, dated May 24, 2021 (addressing foreclosure proceedings)

 Commercial Hardship Declarations: